All posts

-Who steals confidential user information and how?
+Who and how steals confidential user information?

 The era of fingerprints has come